awsawyer/qseok-support-templates/README.md

-# qseok-support-templates
+# Qlik Sense Enterprise on Kubernetes - Support Templates
-This repo is to gather scripts for deploying and automating QSEoK to Cloud Providers.
+This repo is to gather scripts for deploying and automating Qlik Sense Enterprise on Kubernetes to public cloud providers.

 I will be adding to it over the fall as new releases come out for versions and be making pull requests with changes.